CSCfi/ida2-command-line-tools/README.md

            -i : ignore file
            -t : target host (default: "https://ida.fairdata.fi")
            -p : project name
-           -f : service pathnames are relative to frozen area
+           -f : target_pathname is relative to frozen area, new_target_pathname is relative to staging area

 Pathnames may correspond to either files or folders.
 If a folder is specified, then the action is performed for all files within that folder and all subfolders.
 Folders are downloaded as zip files.
 Actions can be performed on only one file or folder at a time.

 Unless the -f parameter is specified, `target_pathname` and `new_target_pathname` are relative to the staging area of the specified project.
-If the -f parameter is specified for either a download or info action, then `target_pathname` and `new_target_pathname` are relative to the frozen area of the specified project.
-The -f parameter is **only** allowed for download and info actions.
+If the -f parameter is specified, then the `target_pathname` is relative to the frozen area; and if the `copy` action is specified, the `new_target_pathname` is relative to the staging area of the specified project.
+The -f parameter is **only** allowed for `download`, `copy`, and `info` actions.

 `local_pathname` is the pathname of a folder or file on the local system which is to be uploaded, or the pathname on the local system to which a file will be downloaded (either a single data file or the zip